ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 1. Click **Apply and close**.

-## Generating unit tests from the context menu
+## Using the explorer to generate unit tests
 {: #wca-gen-context}

-To generate a unit test from a context menu:
+To generate a unit test from the Explorer (Visual Studio Code) or Project Explorer (Eclipse):

-1. In the Explorer view, expand your application to the code that you want to generate a unit test for.
+1. Expand your application to the code for which you want to generate a unit test.

 1. Right-click the code, click **{{site.data.keyword.wca_short}}**, then click **Unit Test**.